 These days I’m seeing more and more clients with digestive issues.
-Issues like diarrhea, constipation, pain, gas, bloating, colitis, heartburn, and acid reflux are sure signs that your digestive system needs some TLC.
+Symptoms like IBS, diarrhea, constipation, pain, gas, bloating, colitis, heartburn, and acid reflux are sure signs that your digestive system needs some TLC.
 A properly functioning digestive system is essential to feeling our best!

 Last week I shared with you three simple tips to improve your digestion.
 Which one of those tips did you try?
 How did it work out?
 Reach out and let me know!
 I’d love to hear from you.
 Did you miss last week’s post?
 Read Part 1 of Calming The Digestive Storms here.